levkarma/yettifinancial/README.md

 # [yettifinancial.info](https://yettifinancial.info)

-The client requested an improved site from the current site (still can be viewed [here](https://yettifinancial.com)).
+The client requested an improved site from the current site (which still can be viewed [here](https://yettifinancial.com)).
 The site is dreadfully slow, has broken links, and a poor mobile version.

-All of this was improved upon greatly.
+All of this was improved upon greatly using [Nuxt.js/Vue.js](https://nuxtjs.org) and [Netlify](https://netlify.com).
+Since this site is statically served it is _free_ to host, saving the client money.

 ## Netlify CMS